kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-02-logging-in-kyma.md

 ## Limitations

-By default, Loki stores up to **30 GB** of data for a maximum of **5 days**, with maximum ingestion rate of 3 MB/s.
+By default, in the production profile, Loki stores up to **30 GB** of data for a maximum of **5 days**, with maximum ingestion rate of 3 MB/s.
 If the default time is exceeded, the oldest logs are removed first.

+The evaluation profile has lower limits.
+For more information about profiles, see [Install Kyma: Choose resource consumption](../../../04-operation-guides/operations/02-install-kyma.md#choose-resource-consumption).